Koreris/CAL/README.md

 The goal is to allocate the resources (ambulances, motorcycles, helicopters) needed for each call as efficiently as possible.
 We have used Dijkstra's algorithm.

-For the second part of the work we used Full-Text-Seach Techniques as also Pattern matching and String matching.
+For the second part of the project we used Full-Text-Seach Techniques as also Pattern matching and String matching.

 ### Technologies/Tools
 ```